Loren Schumacher

 Cold Weather Training

-Loren Schumacher describes his arrival at Camp Pendleton and from there leaving for the mountains of California for Cold Weather Training at Pickel Meadow.
-He describes being paired with another soldier who he shared a pup tent with and the Permanent Party of Marines who disturbed the sleeping soldiers.
-He explains that the true purpose of cold weather training is to acclimate the men to cold weather as well as being disturbed night or day.
+Loren Schumacher recounts his arrival at Camp Pendleton and his subsequent departure to the mountains of California for Cold Weather Training at Pickel Meadow.
+He shares his experience of being paired with another soldier in a pup tent and describes how the Permanent Party of Marines disrupted the sleep of the trainees.
+He explains that the primary purpose of cold weather training is to acclimate the soldiers to the cold environment, as well as to the disturbances that can occur at any time, day or night.

 Share YouTube: